 - The child’s doctor will be contacted for authorization that the child meets the medical criteria for a wish

 - The child cannot have received a prior wish from any wish-granting organization.

-- Offers support services to patients, families and caregivers
+- Providing educational resources to patients, families and caregivers

 To improve the survival rates of children with catastrophic illnesses worldwide, through the transfer of knowledge, technology and organizational skills.

 - Program develops partnerships with medical institutions and fund-raising organizations to facilitate the involvement of other agencies and organizations to support key programs and the education of local personnel.

 - Sharing knowledge and technology with the local governments, healthcare providers, and the private sector to increase the survival rates of children all across the globe.

 - Pediatric specialty committed to caring for and supporting children with cancer regardless of the family’s financial or healthcare resources.

 - Clinical trials designed to provide the best available care while answering important research questions.

 - Hosts visiting fellows at its campus in Memphis, Tennessee.

 - Partner sites in various countries.
 Please see the website for more details on locations.